-Mindfulness in 12 Steps How to live in the present and make each day a success
+Achieving Mindfulness in 12 Actionable Steps How to live in the present and make each day a success

 Being mindful doesn’t sound difficult, but it is.
 Life is stressful.
 Besides the flurry of tasks and everyday life, there’s always those nagging thoughts of the past and future.
 Sometimes it can seem like you are going through each day on autopilot.
-Don’t fret too much, we have twelve habits that can firmly plant you in the present.
+Don’t fret too much, we have broken down mindfulness in 12 steps so that can firmly plant your self in the present.

 If you decide to only follow one habit on this list, make it gratitude.
 Gratitude is easily one of the most important habits to include into your everyday life.
 At times, you might feel as though you don’t have that much to be grateful for.
 It’s okay, we’ve all been there.
 This is however, not true.
 Do you have food, water, or a place to sleep?
 Probably you do if you’re reading this right now.
 Well there you go, that’s three things you can be grateful for right now.